Creating and Managing Search Blueprints

 2. Use Search Framework Indexer Clauses to disable all Liferay’s indexers from contributing clauses to the search.
 The only reason to disable all indexers is to build a search query from scratch, disabling all Query Contributors and Searchable Assets as well.

-3. Use the Search Framework Query Contributors section to remove certain contributors from participating in the search.
+3. Use the Search Framework Query Contributors section to disable all or certain contributors from participating in the search.
 Disable certain clause contributors if you want to override them using your own Blueprints configuration, or disable all clauses to completely override Liferay’s search behavior, disabling Liferay’s Indexers and Searchable Types as well.

-• Liferay’s Indexer framework was refactored in Liferay 7.2.
-Some of Liferay’s core assets, like Web Content Articles and Folders, have not been updated to the new pattern.
-This has an impact on Search Blueprints because there are no Query Contributors for these assets.
-Therefore, the standard clauses for the assets are always added to the search query when Liferay Indexer Clauses is enabled.
-Therefore, a complete override of the Web Content Article’s clauses is not possible.
-You can, however, tweak the search behavior of these assets by layering more clauses on top (boosting certain clause matches, for example).
+• Liferay’s Indexer framework was refactored in Liferay 7.2, and most assets now use Query Contributors to add search query clauses to Liferay’s search.
+Wiki pages and knowledge base articles still use the indexer pattern; the clauses for these assets are always added to the search query when the setting Search Framework Indexer Clauses is enabled.
+You can disable all the indexers or tweak the search behavior of these assets by layering more clauses on top (boosting certain clause matches, for example).

 Disable certain clause contributors or all indexers from contributing clauses to the search query.